 The key to a successful mobilization effort is to shape a common goal for all mobilization participants.
 From the Great Leap Forward to the Cultural Revolution, the party propaganda machine convinced people that the mobilization served their interests.
 The Xi regime appealed to a similar narrative, focused on the message that combating the pandemic serves the interest of everyone.
 China started what it named the “people’s war” against the pandemic.

-If China’s strategy of mass mobilization continues, people may put their own interests over the common goal.
-It is indeed a tool that proved successful, but the lesson from the Great Leap Forward or the Cultural Revolution is that if there is no coordinated strategy attached, this is too little to attain goals.
+Mass mobilization is indeed a tool that proved successful, but the lesson from the Great Leap Forward or the Cultural Revolution is that if there is no coordinated strategy attached, this is too little to attain goals.